avaneev/biteopt/README.md

 fluctuations near the global solution, that are not very expensive to calculate and that have a large iteration budget.
-Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution relative to the CBiteOpt class, but still requires several runs with different random seeds.
+Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution, relative to the CBiteOpt class, but still requires several retries with different random seeds.
 When using this method, the required iteration budget usually increases by a factor of M<sup>0.5</sup>, but the number of the required optimization attempts usually decreases.
 In practice, it is not always possible to predict the convergence time increase of the CBiteOptDeep class, but increase does correlate to its `M` parameter.
 For some complex functions the use of